pivotal/docs-tap/app-sso/how-to-guides/platform-operators/installation.hbs.md

 The `sso.apps.tanzu.vmware.com` package has these dependencies:

-- `cert-manager.tanzu.vmware.com`: Required at installation-time and runtime.
+- `cert-manager.tanzu.vmware.com`: Required at installation time and runtime.
   For more information see, [Install cert-manager](../../../cert-manager/install.hbs.md).

-- `crossplane.tanzu.vmware.com`: Required at installation-time and runtime.
+- `crossplane.tanzu.vmware.com`: Required at installation time and runtime.
   For more information see, [Install Crossplane](../../../crossplane/install-crossplane.hbs.md).

 - `service-bindings.tanzu.vmware.com`: Required at runtime.
   For more information see, [Install Service Bindings](../../../service-bindings/install-service-bindings.hbs.md).

-> **Important** **Installation-time dependencies** must be present on the cluster at the time the
+> **Important** **installation time dependencies** must be present on the cluster at the time the
 > Application Single Sign-On package is being applied.
 >
 > **Runtime dependencies** don't have to be present when the Application Single Sign-On package is